ClusterLabs/PAF/fencing.md

 ```

-The fencing agent `fence_virsh` is quite simple: it connects as root on the
+The fencing agent `fence_virsh` is quite simple: it connects as root (it is
+possible to use a normal user with some more setup though) on the hypervisor
-hypervisor using SSH, then use `virsh` as you would have done to stop a VM.
-You
+using SSH, then use `virsh` as you would have done to stop a VM.
+You just need
-just need to make sure your VMs are able to connect as root to your hypervisor.
+to make sure your VMs are able to connect as root to your hypervisor.

 If you don't know how to configure SSH to allow a remote connexion without
 password, here is an example using `hv` (the hypervisor) and `ha1`.
 As root on